What is Warticon Cream?

 If you experience any of the following serious side effects, stop using Warticon Cream and seek medical attention:

-- severe burning, stinging, pain, bleeding, itching or swelling of the treated skin.
+- Itching or swelling of the treated skin.

 The Patient Information Leaflet (PIL) is the leaflet included in the pack with a medicine.
 It is written for patients and gives information about taking or using a medicine.
 It is possible that the leaflet in your medicine pack may differ from the PDF-version from this website because it may have been updated since your medicine was packaged or the medicine is from another brand.